EriRan/Criminal-API/README.md

 # README

+## Requirements

+* make (to run build scripts more conveniently)
+* Docker (For the containers)

-## How to run
+## How to run for the first time

+Run "make init".
+This will build and deploy both api and database docker images

+## How to rebuild

 Run "make".
-This will create two docker containers: api and db using postgresql
+This will start the database if it is not started already and rebuild the api image

 ## How to stop all containers

 Run "make stop"

+## How to do a total reset

+Run "make reset".
+This will shut down all containers and remove the data from the database

 ## How to run a query